julie1013/booksucks-front-end/README.md

 I also would have liked to have more time to give the app a better visual design.

-App as it stands now: https://julie1013.github.io/booksucks-front-end/ Link to back end: https://github.com/julie1013/booksucks-api Wireframe 1: https://github.com/julie1013/booksucks-front-end/blob/master/IMG_1899.JPG Wireframe 2: https://github.com/julie1013/booksucks-front-end/blob/master/IMG_1898.JPG
+App in its current version: https://julie1013.github.io/booksucks-front-end/ Link to back end: https://github.com/julie1013/booksucks-api Wireframe 1: https://github.com/julie1013/booksucks-front-end/blob/master/IMG_1899.JPG Wireframe 2: https://github.com/julie1013/booksucks-front-end/blob/master/IMG_1898.JPG